-- 17. the profit on sale of all erven be allocated 100% to the Rates and General Capital Replacement Reserve account; - 18. should there be any unspent conditional grants received from the National Fiscus at year end, Council hereby requests that the Municipal Manager via letters to the respective transferring officers apply for a roll-over of funds received in 2020/21 financial year to the next financial year, namely the 2019/20 financial year; - 19. although Council has an approved Virement Policy, in terms of this 2020/21 MTREF Budget appropriation, no virements (transfers) will be allowed out of: - All Repairs and Maintenance Projects unless approval has been sort jointly between the Municipal Manager and the Chief Financial Officer; - Purchase of Bulk Electricity and Bulk Water Projects; - Operations and Maintenance Contracts provisions for Water and Sanitation services; and - Other virements (transfers) from line items indicated as impermissible in terms of the approved virement policy;
+- 17. the profit on sale of all erven be allocated 100% to the Rates and General Capital Replacement Reserve account; - 18. should there be any unspent conditional grants received from the National Fiscus at year end, Council hereby requests that the Municipal Manager via letters to the respective transferring officers apply for a roll-over of funds received in 2020/21 financial year to the next financial year, namely the 2019/20 financial year; - 19. although Council has an approved Virement Policy, in terms of this 2020/21 MTREF Budget appropriation, a new MFMA mSCOA circular no. 8 (DMS 1402904) be adopted with the following: - no virements (transfers) will be allowed out of: - All Repairs and Maintenance Projects unless approval has been sort jointly between the Municipal Manager and the Chief Financial Officer - Purchase of Bulk Electricity and Bulk Water Projects; - a Project extending over/ incorporating more than one mSCOA function or sub function, then savings in the budgetary allocation in a function or sub-function may be applied across the functions and/ or sub-functions directly linked to the same Project and Funding Source;

-- 20. to ensure that monies are spent efficiently and effectively in the repairs and maintenance environment for both operating and capital budgets, no Repairs and Maintenance budget can be utilized unless each project for repairs and maintenance is utilized strictly in terms of the 2020/21 asset maintenance plan and captured accordingly on the Work Break-down Structure of the uM-SAP system; and - 21. to ensure that all capital budgets are spent efficiently and effectively, no approved tenders can proceed unless clearly defined work deliverables are documented in the project and captured accordingly in the Work Break- down Structure on the uM-SAP system.
+- Where the Finance and Administrative function or sub function is directly linked to another Function or sub function, then savings in the linked function/ sub-function may be applied in the Finance and Administrative function or vice versa2.
+This means that virements between Rates Services and Trading Services and across Trading Service are not allowed; - Virements should not be permitted in relation to the revenue side of the budget; - Virements between functions should be permitted where the proposed shifts in funding facilitate sound risk and financial management (e.g. the management of central insurance funds and insurance claims from separate votes); - Virements from the capital budget to the operating budget should not be permitted, Operational funds to the Capital Budget may be done, but only via an Adjustments budget; - Virements towards employee related costs should not be permitted, except where: - temporary/ contracted (budget for as contracted services in terms to the mSCOA Classification) staff status has changed to permanent staff; or - the budget savings resulted from Outsourced Services within the same function in terms of a Council delegated authority). - 20. to ensure that monies are spent efficiently and effectively in the repairs and maintenance environment for both operating and capital budgets, no Repairs and Maintenance budget can be utilized unless each project for repairs and maintenance is utilized strictly in terms of the 2020/21 asset maintenance plan and captured accordingly on the Work Break-down Structure of the uM-SAP system; and - 21. to ensure that all capital budgets are spent efficiently and effectively, no approved tenders can proceed unless clearly defined work deliverables are documented in the project and captured accordingly in the Work Break- down Structure on the uM-SAP system.